 Favorite Pulled Pork Recipe

 This is the unabashed, meat-lovers edition of pork.
 Apologies if the photo is an abrupt, in-your-face visual of juicy and saucy pork in its entirety.
 In fact, there’s no scattering of pretty garnish nor greens nor linen-pretty.
 It’s a delicious and amazing pulled pork dish and that’s pretty much all we wanted to share with you.
 Sometimes it’s more effective to just past all the words and give you a taste of the recipe as soon as possible.
+The pulled pork is so amazing, we decided to get past all the fuss and get straight to the point.
+And here’s the point: make this as soon as you can.

-Watch the video making the Juicy Asian Oven Pulled Pork Recipe:
+Video: Making the Juicy Asian Oven Pulled Pork Recipe:

 Juicy Asian Oven Pulled Pork on a serving plate

-Flavorful Pulled Pork – Umami Blast
+Flavorful Asian Oven Pulled Pork – Umami Blast

 A few weeks ago we found some frozen pork shoulder in the freezer (surprise!) and needed to make something with it before it was forgotten again in the dark, abyss of the garage freezer.
 We went a little crazy with the spices, adding some big punches of flavor to the marinade and sauce.
 We’re not apologizing for it, but rather, we’re warning you because you’ll be so addicted to the flavor combination of garlic, fish sauce, mustard and sugar that you just might want to use this on some other of your favorite meats.